-Brother Lux’s had told Father Pius about the blood oath.
-This revelation inspired a fresh wave of anger, and for one mad moment, my brain hatched a plan worthy of a storybook.
+Brother Lux’s casual admission of his betrayal- that he had brought knowledge of the blood oath to Father Pius- inspired a fresh wave of anger, and for one mad moment, my brain hatched a plan worthy of a storybook.
 Hope and I could overpower Brother Lux together, steal his clothes, and Hope would escape disguised as his brother.
 Unfortunately, Hope had been too thoroughly marred to pass as Brother Lux, now.

 It was then that I remembered Father Pius’s threat, “…a strong and clever mage can use your resistance against you.”
 Brother Lux had the ability to heal, so it was possible he could make my body destroy itself if he turned his power against me.